whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 Everybody is born with a sense of dignity, meaning that we each have a _natural impulse to stand up for what's right_ for ourselves and our neighbors.
 When people only live by laws they support, that urge to stand for what's right is also the urge to uphold the laws of their society and seek justice.

-People of healthy nations have a common response in times of trouble: they come together, discuss the problem, and consider how to respond collectively so they can return to that respectful way of life that all humans expect from birth.
+People of healthy nations have a common response when someone behaves disrespectfully towards their neighbors: they come together, discuss the problem, and consider how to respond collectively so they can return to that baseline of mutual respect that all humans expect from birth.

 People born and raised in healthy nations would be shocked if there were rich people, or if their leaders started giving money or special treatment to the rich while others went hungry or lived a precarious life.
 Or if rich businessmen used violent thugs to suppress people's efforts to get safe working conditions.
 Or if police arrested someone for saying the truth.
 Or if a loved one was falsely convicted of a crime, and the racist or sexist judge showed no interest in real justice.